Canadian commission seeks information on alleged Indian interference in elections

 New Delhi has not commented on this matter.

-The investigating panel will complete its interim report by May 3 and release its final report by December 31.
+The investigating panel will submit its interim report by May 3 and release the final report by December 31.

-Besides China and India, the commission will look into alleged interference by Russia and other countries in the Canadian polls, reported Reuters.
+Besides China and India, the commission will look into alleged interference by other countries, including Russia, in the Canadian polls, reported Reuters.

 Wednesday’s development comes amid strained diplomatic ties between New Delhi and Ottawa.